yessinek97/yessinek97/docs/pages/ig/multi_inference.md

   - sn      TEXT[Multiple]    Name of the single run folder under the multi-train folder which will be used for the inference
   - id      TEXT              Unique id column [required] default "id"
-  - p       FLAG              Process the data or not [Optional]
   - l       TEXT              Label name [Optional]
   - e       FLAG              Eval data or not if True the label name should be defined [Optional]